PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. data:: checkOnScroll

-    If set to true it will invoke this function to track new visible content impressions on scroll event.
+    **Required** If set to true it will invoke this function to track new visible content impressions on scroll event.
     (It won't detect content blocks placed in a scrollable element)

 .. data:: timeIntervalInMs

-    If set it will invoke this function to track new visible content impressions on every X miliseconds.
+    **Optional** If set it will invoke this function to track new visible content impressions on every X miliseconds.

 .. warning::